 – Life Scout: Has this Scout achieved the requirements in Scoutcraft and life interest?

-– MC: His application has been verified and indicates that he has satisfactorily completed the required 21 merit badges in the various fields of endeavor.
+– MC: Their application has been verified and indicates that they have satisfactorily completed the required 21 merit badges in the various fields of endeavor.
 Are you now satisfied?

 – Life Scout: I am.